alexanderhxs/CrashPredictionExtension/README.md

 </div>

-After processing all part-scenario predictions, the overall evaluation comes to the following results for the whole scene:
+After processing all part-scenario predictions, the overall evaluation of the selected scenario comes to the following results:

 | Model         | Mean ADE (± std) | Mean FDE (± std) | Mean kADE (± std) | Mean kFDE (± std) |
 |---------------|------------------|------------------|-------------------|-------------------|
 | **Trajectron++**  | 0.202 ± 0.295    | 0.347 ± 0.473    | 0.202 ± 0.295     | 0.347 ± 0.473     |
 | **CVM**           | 0.323 ± 0.389    | 0.483 ± 0.570    | 0.323 ± 0.389     | 0.483 ± 0.570     |

+Here we can see that the Trajectron++, as a learning based model, outperforms the CVM on this particular scene.
+This trend persists for the whole dataset; however, there are a few scenes where the CVM performs slightly better than the trajectorn++.
+Note that all experiments so far just include one pedestrian, so models including social aspects to predict the pedestrian's trajectory have no additional power.

 # Current problems